AI In Healthcare Resource Center - McDermott Will & Emery

 Learn how healthcare providers and health services companies can seize the opportunities presented by generative AI and large language models while navigating the industry’s fragmented and complex regulatory landscape.
 We’ll explore which regulations from the US, EU and UK you should be watching, types of liability raised by health AI and offer practical steps your organization can take to develop, implement and acquire AI solutions.

-In just the past few months, applications for generative AI and large language models in healthcare have surfaced both transformative advancements and complex ethical and legal challenges.
 As AI’s potential role in healthcare expands at an unprecedented rate, it is increasingly clear that no one-size-fits-all policy can address the complexities of this dynamic space.
-Join us as digital health strategists and algorithmic auditors from O’Neil Risk Consulting & Algorithmic Auditing (ORCAA), an algorithmic risks consulting company for AI and automated systems, unravel the challenges and provide the tools you need to conceptualize and manage these risks effectively.
+During this webinar, digital health strategists and algorithmic auditors from O’Neil Risk Consulting & Algorithmic Auditing (ORCAA), an algorithmic risks consulting company for AI and automated systems, unravel the challenges and provide the tools you need to conceptualize and manage these risks effectively.

 GET IN TOUCH